Man of the Year (Schoolboy Q song): Critical reception

 Joe Sweeney of Slant Magazine called the song a "languid dance-crossover" that drags the album down.
-Omar Burgess of HipHopDX referred to the song as album filler.
+Omar Burgess of HipHopDX referred to the song as an album filler.
 Aziz of Sputnikmusic said the song is "too obsessed with pampering clubgoers to be at all interesting."

 Live performances

 On January 24, 2014, Schoolboy Q made his network television debut, performing "Man of the Year" on Late Night with Jimmy Fallon.
 On January 28, 2014, Schoolboy Q performed the song, along with "Collard Greens" and "Break the Bank" on the season finale of DJ Skee's SKEE Live.
 Then on February 26, 2014, Schoolboy Q performed "Man of the Year" on the Arsenio Hall Show.

 Music video

 On January 17, 2014, the music video for "Man of the Year", which was directed by Dave Free, Fredo Tovar and Scott Fleishman, was released.